Welcome to the official web site for MeV 2015.

 The MeV Summer School will provide early career nuclear engineers with advanced studies in integrated modeling, experimentation, and validation to prepare them for some of the key challenges and demands facing the nuclear energy renaissance.

 Successful students will leave with a holistic, forward-looking view of MeV that cannot be provided by any other current curriculum.
 The school provides a forum for drawing the best topical expertise from around the globe.
-It is the aim of the school to foster the development of a next-generation network of engineering scientists capable of leading the cultural transformation to risk-informed design, operation and safety of advanced nuclear power plants.
+It is the aim of the school to foster the development of a next-generation network of engineering scientists and engineers capable of leading the cultural transformation to computationally-assisted design, operation and safety of advanced nuclear power plants.
 The MeV Summer School integrates a wide range of teaching and mentoring expertise, deeply underpinned by knowledge, skills, and experience.
-The courses are designed to broaden student knowledge and equip them with modern approaches to safety analysis; emphasis is placed on anticipating future needs of the profession.
+The courses are designed to broaden student knowledge and equip them with modern approaches to reactor physics analysis of nuclear systems; emphasis is placed on anticipating future needs of the profession.

 Within the scope of the 10-day school, the following topics will be addressed in an integrated fashion:

-- Sensitivity analysis, uncertainty quantification and data assimilation methods
+- Sensitivity analysis, uncertainty quantification and data assimilation methods; and

 - Advanced verification and validation methods.

-In the evening session, the students have an opportunity to interact with the School lecturers and senior scientists from national labs.
-A student booklet will be prepared introducing each student's research allowing the students to obtain feedback and input from prominent experts/lecturers, and facilitates student-student interactions and networking.
+In the evening sessions, the students have an opportunity to interact with the School lecturers and senior scientists from national labs.
+A student booklet will be prepared introducing each student's research, allowing the students to obtain feedback and input from prominent experts/lecturers and facilitating student-student interactions and networking.

 Graduate credit will be awarded for the successful completion of the MeV Summer School, upon request, and at additional cost to the student.